About

 Why is intellectual history an important research area today?

-At the launch event our invited guest speaker, Prof. Richard Whatmore, the Director of the St. Andrews Institute of Intellectual History, will lecture about “The Politics of Intellectual History” and explain why the current state of domestic and international politics and the way the academic world responds to it make intellectual history especially relevant today as a way to understand relations between practice and theory, between institutions and ideas and help bridge approaches that currently separate research in different fields.
+At the launch event our invited guest speaker, Prof. Richard Whatmore, the Director of the St. Andrews Institute of Intellectual History, lectured about “The Politics of Intellectual History” and explained why the current state of domestic and international politics and the way the academic world responds to it make intellectual history especially relevant today as a way to understand relations between practice and theory, between institutions and ideas and help bridge approaches that currently separate research in different fields.

 Directors